UltimaLabs/sattrackapi/README.md

 #### Orekit data folder

 In order to run the application, you first have to download the [Orekit data files](https://gitlab.orekit.org/orekit/orekit-data/-/archive/master/orekit-data-master.zip).
-Unzip the downloaded file to a folder on your local machine.
+Unzip the downloaded data to a folder on your local machine.
 Edit the `src/main/resources/application.yml` config file and adjust the value of the `orekitDataFolder` variable.
-Please make sure the application can read the files from the specified location.
+Please make sure the application has proper access rights for reading the data files.

 #### TLE urls

 `tleUrls` contains a list of one or more TLE data source URLs.
+TLE data is downloaded, parsed, and stored internally by the application during the startup and refreshed later (see `tleUpdateCron`).
 The ones at `download.ultimalabs.com` are downloaded twice each day, at 09:36 and 21:17, from `www.celestrak.com`.
 They are provided for convenience, so `www.celestrack.com` isn't accessed every time the application is started (which happens often during the development).